ejmr/LNVL/docs/Instructions.md

 2. `character`: *(Optional)* A instance of an `LNVL.Character` who will speak the dialog.
-If this argument is present the text will appear in the color defined by the `character.color` property.
+If this argument is present the text will appear in the color defined by the `character.textColor` property.

 ### Set-Image ###